Jessica Wong

-Jessica Wong (born March 29, 1991), also known by the Chinese name Wang Yuting (王玉婷 (Wáng Yùtíng)), is a Canadian ice hockey player and member of the Chinese national ice hockey team, currently playing in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays.
-She was drafted first overall in the 2013 CWHL Draft by the Calgary Inferno and played four seasons in the Canadian Women's Hockey League (CWHL) – two seasons with the Inferno and two seasons with the Shenzhen KRS Vanke Rays (previously Kunlun Red Star WIH).
-She is one of three players, along with Rachel Llanes and Maddie Woo, from the inaugural Kunlun Red Star WIH season, still playing with the KRS Vanke Rays organization.
+Jessica Wong (born March 29, 1991), also known by the Chinese name Wang Yuting (王玉婷 (Wáng Yùtíng)), is a Canadian ice hockey player, a defenceman.
+She most recently played with the Chinese national ice hockey team and in the Zhenskaya Hockey League (ZhHL) with the KRS Vanke Rays during the 2021–22 season.
+She was drafted first overall in the 2013 CWHL Draft by the Calgary Inferno and played four seasons in the Canadian Women's Hockey League (CWHL).

-She represented Canada with the national under-18 ice hockey team at the 2009 IIHF Women's U18 World Championship, winning a silver medal, and with the Canadian national under-22 team at the MLP Nations Cups in 2010 and 2011, winning gold at both tournaments.

 Wong represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 Playing career

 Wong captained the Warner Warriors in 2006–07, leading the team in scoring and was awarded MVP honors.
 She played for Nova Scotia at the 2006 Esso Women's Nationals in her hometown of Sydney, Nova Scotia, with a fifth-place finish.
 Wong also played for Team Atlantic at the 2007 Canadian National Women's Under-18 Championship; the team finished in fourth place.
 In 2007, she represented Nova Scotia at the 2007 Canada Winter Games, where the team finished in sixth.
 Wong was also part of three Atlantic Challenge Cups for Nova Scotia, winning two gold medals (2005, 2007) and one silver (2006).

 In addition, Wong played for Team Atlantic at the 2008 National Women's Under-18 Championship with an eighth-place finish.
 In the same year, Wong played with Stoney Creek in Ontario.
 She won a gold medal with the Stoney Creek Sabres at the Ontario Women's Hockey Association (OWHA) provincials and at the Provincial Women's Hockey League (PWHL) championship in 2008.
 In 2009, she won a silver medal with Stoney Creek at the OWHA provincials while ranking fourth on the team in scoring.